The places written with bold characters in the text show the marked places in the Route-Altitude diagram.

 The red wooden cross (its name: Vörös kereszt means Red Cross in English) stands in the centre of a junction of six forestry roads, among six great oak trees.
 There are wooden resting benches and desks in the shade of the trees, we can rest a few minutes here comfortably.
 When we go on, we will get to the Lookout point of Óház-tető Hill soon through the forest covered back of the Irány-hegy Mountain.
 A beautiful panorama opens from the terrace of the tower towards Kőszeg, and the plain of Kisalföld!
-This lookout tower is the renovated dwelling tower of the ancient fort named Óvár or Óház (Old Castle or Old House).
+(Link to the panoramic view) This lookout tower is the renovated dwelling tower of the ancient fort named Óvár or Óház (Old Castle or Old House).
 The ruined walls of the former castle surrounds this building.

 When we go farther, the last climb will come towards the flat top of Pintér-tető Hill, and then the trail descends until the Calvary Church of Kőszeg.
 Underway we can take a short detour following the signs to the Trianoni kereszt (Cross of Trianon).
 A beautiful panorama opens from the cross to the closest settlements of Austria.
 Generally the Calvary Church is closed similar to the Szent Vid Chapel, but the panorama is nice towards Kőszeg town from the stairs of the church.
 If we continue our hike, we will reach the first houses of Kőszeg on a steeply descending dirt road beside the sculptures (stations) of the Calvary.